Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: Introduction

 \subsection{Unstable Periodic Orbits: Applications}

-A first application of periodic orbit expansion was performed by Auerbach et al. in \cite{auerbach_1987}, by proving that UPOs are experimentally accessible and capable of unfolding the structure of chaotic trajectories.
-In fact, by extracting the complete set of UPOs of order $n$ and calculating their stabilities, they approximated the fractal dimension and topological entropy of the strange attractor of the paradigmadic Hénon map with very high accuracy.
-Cvitanovi\'c \cite{cvitanovic_1988} argued that UPOs are the optimal practical tool for measuring the invariant properties of a dynamical system and provided a solid ground for the applications of periodic orbit theory (POT).
-Artuso et al. tested this procedure through a series of applications \cite{artuso_1990, artuso_1990_2} and demonstrated that cycle expansion of the dynamical $\zeta$ function is instrumental for the analysis of deterministic chaos, even in more generic settings than the ones required by \cite{cvitanovic_1988}, i.e. when the system is not uniformly hyperbolic nor the results depend on the assumption of the existence of invariant measures or structural stability of the dynamics.
+A first application of periodic orbit expansion was performed by Auerbach et al. \cite{auerbach_1987} where they proved that UPOs are experimentally accessible and capable of unfolding the structure of chaotic trajectories.
+In fact, by extracting the complete set of UPOs of symbolic length up to period $n$ and calculating their instability, they approximated the fractal dimension and topological entropy of the strange attractor of the paradigmadic H\'enon map with very high accuracy.
+Artuso et al. tested this procedure through a series of applications \cite{artuso_1990, artuso_1990_2} and demonstrated that cycle expansion of the dynamical $\zeta$ function is instrumental for the analysis of deterministic chaos, even in more generic settings than the ones required by \cite{cvitanovic_1988}, i.e. when the system is not uniformly hyperbolic.
 Eckhardt and Ott \cite{eckhardt_1994} presented one of the first numerical applications of the periodic orbit formalism for studying the statistical and the dynamical properties of the Lorenz 1963 (L63) system \cite{lorenz_1963}.
-A subsequent analysis of the linear and nonlinear response of the L63 to perturbations found that specific UPOs were responsible for resonance mechanisms leading to an amplified response \cite{lucarini2009}. \\
+A subsequent analysis of the linear and nonlinear response of the L63 to perturbations show that specific UPOs are responsible for resonance mechanisms leading to an amplified response \cite{lucarini2009}.

-Later on, periodic orbit theory found fruitful applications also within the context of higher dimension forced and dissipative non-equilibrium systems, specifically in the case of (geophysical) fluid dynamics.
-UPOs can be considered as a mean to simplify and interpret qualitative behaviour of a complex system \cite{lucarini_2020}, allowing to extract information and distill its dynamical structure.
-This observation, together with the study of the stability and thus predictability properties of the tangent space, allows to associate relevant dynamical features of the flow to specific UPOs or classes of UPOs.
-UPOs, true nonlinear modes of flow, can be interpreted as a generalisation of the normal modes observed in a network of coupled linear oscillators, that allow for a study of the system in its complexity, without the necessity of considering a heavily truncated model.